 Some people pick at their clothes, as if they’re pulling off lint.
 They also may walk around, go up or down stairs, or even run.
 Others shout, take off their clothes, seem afraid, or move their legs as if they’re pedaling a bike.

 Complex partial seizures usually last between 30 seconds and 2 minutes.
 Afterward, you may be confused and tired for 15 minutes or longer.
-You may have some memory of what happened or not remember at all.
+You will not remember the seizure at all.
 You may lose memories from before the seizure started, too.

 How Are They Diagnosed?